openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/electricdac.md

 - The `global_data` field is utilized to define attributes and constraints that apply universally to all instances of a particular asset type.
 - The `start_vertex` and `end_vertex` fields indicate the nodes to which the edges are connected.
 These nodes must be defined in the `nodes.json` file.
-- Only the CO₂ edge is allowed to have capacity variables and constraints, as this represents the main capacity decision for the DAC facility.
+- By default, only the CO₂ edge is allowed to have capacity variables and constraints, as this represents the main capacity decision for the DAC facility.
 - The CO₂ edge uses availability time series to model operational constraints.
 - For a comprehensive list of attributes that can be configured for the transformation and edge components, refer to the [transformation](@ref manual-transformation-fields) and [edges](@ref manual-edges-fields) pages of the Macro manual.